Orpius/SDK/docs/UserGuide/index.md

 ### Security and Privacy

-* The audit agent operates **entirely within your Orpius deployment** and uses the same encryption and isolation protections as other components.
+* The audit agent operates entirely within your Orpius deployment and uses the same encryption and isolation protections as other components.
 * No data from this process is shared externally or sent to language-model providers.
-* Audit results are **immutable** and form part of the tamper-evident log history used for compliance and diagnostics.
+* Audit results are immutable and form part of the tamper-evident log history used for compliance and diagnostics.

 ### Benefits

-This built-in verification mechanism ensures that AI agents in Orpius remain **accountable, observable, and auditable**.
+This built-in verification mechanism ensures that AI agents in Orpius remain accountable, observable, and auditable.
 It strengthens confidence in autonomous operations, supports internal governance processes, and contributes to compliance assurance frameworks such as **GDPR**, **ISO 27001**, and **SOC 2**.